 Marinades for Steaks: Why use them?

-Flavour.
-The main reason to marinate your steaks before grilling is to enhance the flavour of the meat.
+Flavor.
+The main reason to marinate your steaks before grilling is to enhance the flavor of the meat.

 Contrary to popular belief, soaking your meat in acidic liquids does not tenderize the meat to any great degree.
 That is why it is best to purchase a good cut that is known to be tender.
 The acid ingredient in typical marinades tends to dry out the meat and should be balanced out by another liquid.